Daiwa Securities Group

 Daiwa Securities Group Inc. (大和証券グループ本社, Daiwa Shōken Gurūpu Honsha) is a Japanese investment bank that is the second largest securities brokerage after Nomura Securities.

 Major subsidiaries include Daiwa Securities, which offers retail services such as online trading to individual investors and investment banking services in Japan, as well as Daiwa Capital Markets, the firm's international investment banking arm (with a presence across Asia, Europe and North America) that provides M&A advisory, sales and trading services in a variety of financial products to corporate and institutional clients.
 Other group companies provide asset management, research and private equity fund services.

 The company is the fourth largest shareholder in SL Green Realty.

 History

 Daiwa Securities SB Capital Markets

 The company was founded in 1999 as Daiwa Securities SB Capital Markets Co.
 Ltd., a joint venture between Daiwa Securities Group (Daiwa) and Sumitomo Bank (SB).
 It was renamed in 2001 to Daiwa Securities SMBC Co.
 Ltd., after Sumitomo Bank merged with Sakura Bank on 1 April 2001 to form Sumitomo Mitsui Banking Corporation (SMBC), a wholly owned subsidiary of Sumitomo Mitsui Financial Group (SMFG).
-However, in 2010, SMBC acquired Nikko Cordial (Japan's third largest brokerage at that time).
+However, in 2010, SMBC acquired Nikko Cordial (Japan's third-largest brokerage at that time).

 Daiwa Securities Capital Markets Company

 Following this step, Daiwa dissolved the joint-venture with SMBC and re-acquired 100% of the shares in the company, before renaming it again as Daiwa Securities Capital Markets Co.
-Ltd. Finally, about two years later, the company was absorbed in a merger leaving Daiwa Securities Co.
+Ltd. Finally, about two years later, the company was absorbed in a merger, leaving Daiwa Securities Co.
 Ltd as the sole entity.

+DC Advisory

+In May 2009, Daiwa acquired the corporate finance division of Close Brothers Group.
+In 2010, it was renamed to DC Advisory and now acts as the corporate finance arm of Daiwa.